+FF Communications Series (232 monographs held by OSUL).
 Folklore Fellows "is an international network of folklorists, which promotes scientific contacts between researchers, publication work and research training."
-This site offers the Complete Catalogue of the Folklore Fellows' Communications.

 Folklore Listservs Center for Folklore Studies, Ohio State University.
 Provides links to important listserv communities on the Internet, including Publore, H-Folk, and more.